arez/arez/docs/generated_classes.md

   observing a particular property of the component.
 This is typically used in conjunction with the {@link: arez.annotations.ArezComponent#disposeOnDeactivate() @ArezComponent.disposeOnDeactivate} parameter to ensure a component is kept alive while it is in use.

-## The Dagger Module Class

-The Dagger module class is used to enable integration with the [Dagger2](https://dagger.dev/) dependency injection framework.
-The name of the dagger module class is the same name as the Arez component suffixed with `DaggerModule`. i.e. If the name of the Arez component class is `com.example.MyComponent` then the dagger module class would be named `com.example.MyComponentDaggerModule`.
-If the [`@ArezComponent`](at_arez_component.md) annotated class is not a top-level type, the dagger module class name will be include its enclosing types names, joined with an underscore similar to the way the [generated component subclass](#the-generated-component-subclass) is named. i.e. The inner class `com.example.MyContainer.MyComponent` would generate a dagger module class named `com.example.MyContainer_MyComponentDaggerModule`.
-The dagger module class is public as public access is required to integrate with a Dagger2 component in a different package.

-It should be noted that the dagger annotation processor will also generate several other java classes during the compilation process.
-These are not documented here.
-Consult the Dagger2 documentation for further details on the outputs from the dagger annotation processor.